Explore Careers at Shawnee State

 The University will provide the Social Security Administration (SSA) and, if necessary, the Department of Homeland Security (DHS), with information from each new employee’s Form I-9 to confirm work authorization.

 IMPORTANT: If the University cannot confirm that you are authorized to work, we will provide you instructions and an opportunity on how to contact the SSA before taking adverse action against you, including terminating your employment.

 Campus Safety and Security (Clery Act)

 Shawnee State maintains an annual Security & Fire Safety Report which is available to all current and prospective employees and students.
 This report includes statistics on reported crimes that occurred on-campus, in certain off-campus buildings or property owned or controlled by the University and on public property within, or immediately adjacent to and accessible from, Shawnee State's campus.
 The report also includes institutional policies concerning campus security, such as policies concerning sexual assault, and other matters.
-A copy of this report is available at: Clery Act Security Report (pdf)
+A copy of this report is available at: Clery Act Security Report (PDF)

 We appreciate your interest in Shawnee State University.
 If you have questions about specific positions or the application process, please contact Human Resources at HR@shawnee.edu or you may call (740) 351-3464 during normal hours of operation.

 Shawnee State University is an Affirmative Action/Equal Opportunity Employer.
-The University prohibits discrimination against any individual because of race, color, genetic information, religion, age, disability, national origin, ancestry, sex, pregnancy, sexual orientation, veteran status or military status.
+The University prohibits discrimination against any individual because of race, color, genetic information, religion, age, disability, national origin, ancestry, sex, pregnancy, sexual orientation, gender identity, veteran status or military status.